kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

 Jenkins is powerful and flexible and it has become the de facto standard for CI/CD workflows.
 Nevertheless, many plugins require users to set system-level configurations before they can be put to use.

 The KubeSphere DevOps System offers containerized CI/CD functions based on Jenkins.
-To provide users with a schedulable Jenkins environment, KubeSphere uses **Configuration-as-Code** for Jenkins system settings, which requires users to log in the Jenkins dashboard and reload the configuration after it is modified.
+To provide users with a schedulable Jenkins environment, KubeSphere uses **Configuration-as-Code** for Jenkins system settings, which requires users to log in to the Jenkins dashboard and reload the configuration after it is modified.
 In the current release, Jenkins system settings are not available on the KubeSphere console, which will be supported in upcoming releases.

 This tutorial demonstrates how to set up Jenkins and reload configurations on the Jenkins dashboard.